The health benefits of cooking from scratch are worth all the extra effort and hard work.

 Organically grown if possible.

-Food not processed to the point that the nutritional value is completely gone.
+Food that is not processed to the point that the nutritional value is completely gone.

 This new way of thinking set me on a cooking from scratch journey that I have no plans of ending.

-After taking steps to streamline my home management, one of the first areas I made major changes to was the way I prepared meals in the kitchen.
+After taking steps to streamline my home management, one of the first areas I changed significantly was how I prepared meals in the kitchen.

 5 HEALTH BENEFITS OF COOKING FROM SCRATCH